Gospel

 Matthew 2:19-21

-After Herod's death, an angel directs Joseph to return, continuing the divine protection of Jesus.
+After Herod’s death, an angel tells Joseph to return, continuing the narrative of divine guidance and protection.

 Connections Across Scripture